Numerous scientific studies report no association between vaccines and autism

 However, she noted, with the focus “largely on Western/Pacific states” and attitudes specific to those locales, the findings may be “more representative of families in this particular part of the country.”

-found high rates of vaccination among children with autism for vaccines recommended before age 2 -- when, typically, a child is diagnosed with autism.
-"This suggests that most of these parents were not vaccine-hesitant to the degree of delay or refusal at that time," she said.
-"However, when we measure their current attitudes about vaccine safety, nearly 30% of them are vaccine-hesitant."
+Her own research found high rates of vaccination among children with autism for vaccines recommended before age 2 – when, typically, a child is diagnosed with autism.
+“This suggests that most of these parents were not vaccine-hesitant to the degree of delay or refusal at that time,” she said.
+“However, when we measure their current attitudes about vaccine safety, nearly 30% of them are vaccine-hesitant.”

 “I think we need to do a better job of educating the public about vaccines, vaccine safety, known causes of autism and what to ask health care providers if you have concerns,” she said.